 The LGNSW Board has established a committee and delegated the function of managing incoming motions for the Conference to this committee.
-The Chief Executive will refer motions to the committee and the committee will assess whether the motion meets or doesn't meet the criteria, or if it is unclear whether it meets the criteria.
+The Chief Executive will refer motions to the committee and the committee will assess whether the motion meets or does not meet the Board-endorsed criteria.
 This assessment forms the final decision on which motions are included in the Conference Business Paper.